Timeline

 1746

-Johnson begins planning his Dictionary, publishing his famous Plan, in a letter to Lord Chesterfield, in 1747.
+Johnson is hired to write and begins planning his Dictionary, publishing his famous Plan, in a letter to Lord Chesterfield, in 1747.

 The general error of those who possess powerful and elevated understandings is, that they form schemes of too great extent, and flatter themselves too hastily with success; they feel their own force to be great, and, by the complacency with which every man surveys himself, imagine it still greater: they therefore look out for undertakings worthy of their abilities, and engage in them with very little precaution; for they imagine that every obstruction will give way, and that, without premeditated measures, they shall be able to find expedients in all difficulties.